Al-Rayan International School

 - Only summative assessment will be included in the semester grade calculation.

-- Mock examination conferences will be held with parents to discuss student results and improvement strategies for IBCP, and IBDP.
+- Mock examination conferences will be held with parents to discuss student results and improvement strategies for MYP, IBCP and IBDP.

-- Three-Way Conference and Student-Led Conference held in semester one and two respectively in the PYP.
-In the Three-Way Conference, the student, parents, and teacher collaborate to establish and identify the students’ strengths and areas for improvement.
-Targets are then set, with the process in achieving them all noted.
-The teacher takes notes of the discussion.
-The Student-Led Conference involves the student and the parent.
+- Three Way Conference and Student Led Conference will be held in semester one and two respectively.
+In the Three Way Conference, the student, parents and teacher collaborate to establish and identify the students’ strengths and areas for improvement.
+Students and teachers set the goals and the strategies for achieving them.
 The students are responsible for leading the conference, and also take responsibility for their learning by sharing the process with their parents.
 It may involve students demonstrating their understanding through a variety of different learning situations.